AntonioJBT/BEST-D/README.rst

     http://tom.preston-werner.com/2010/08/23/readme-driven-development.html

 This repository has the code for the BEST-D molecular analysis paper.

-Manuscript and related publications:
+Manuscript:

 `Genomic Response to Vitamin D Supplementation in the Setting of a Randomized, Placebo-Controlled Trial`__

 .. __: https://www.sciencedirect.com/science/article/pii/S2352396418301385#!

+Related publications:

 `Effects of Vitamin D on Blood Pressure, Arterial Stiffness, and Cardiac Function in Older People After 1 Year: BEST-D (Biochemical Efficacy and Safety Trial of Vitamin D).`__

 .. __: https://www.ncbi.nlm.nih.gov/pubmed/29066437